Jiaxing: Tourism

+South Lake, to the south-east of the old walled city, has been a popular tourist site for centuries.
+The Chinese Communist Party was officially founded on a boat in the lake, after the delegates to its first congress adjourned their meeting in Shanghai and reconvened here.
+As a result, the lake is now a popular destination for Communist Party "education" tours.

+Within the city proper, the Zicheng (citadel) of Jiaxing was for two millennia the fortified nucleus of the walled city, though only fragmented remains now survive from the imperial era.
+The main gate was rebuilt in 1990.
+Jiaxing is one of the very few cities in south-east China that retains any vestige of a citadel.
+A number of famous writers' homes also survive in the old walled city, as well as a Carmelite abbey and Gothic abbey church built in 1902.

+Meiwan Street and Yuehe Street (Zhongji Road and surrounds) are two restored neighbourhoods to the south and north of the old city respectively, located near the city moat, canals and lakes.
+Literally "Prunus bay street" and "moon river street" respectively, these two neighbourhoods combine restored historic buildings and newly landscaped gardens.
+Meiwan Street features buildings in the style of private residences of prominent families, and is the location of Kim Koo's refuge, a house significant in the history of the Korean independence movement, and a family shrine of the Qian family, a prominent local family.
+By contrast, Yuehe Street features artisan workshops and street food stores.
+In January 2022, Yuehe Street was named the "first provincial night cultural and tourist concentration area".

+Wuzhen and Xitang, two townships within Jiaxing city limits, feature preserved and restored houses situated along small canals that are evocative of typical canal towns of the region.
+They are popular tourist destinations and filming locations.

 Transportation

 The city is served by two railway stations: Jiaxing railway station, on the Shanghai–Kunming railway, and Jiaxing South railway station on the high speed Shanghai–Hangzhou Passenger Railway.
 The city is served by two long-distance bus stations: Jiaxing North Bus Station and the new Jiaxing Transportation Center.
 Jiaxing is on the G92 Hangzhou Bay Ring Expressway, G60 Shanghai–Kunming Expressway and China National Highway 320.

 Jiaxing Air Base is being converted to a public-use airport.

 Language

 Jiaxing dialect is a Northern Wu dialect in the Sujiahu dialect grouping.
 As such, it is a sister dialect of both Shanghainese and Suzhou dialect, and easily intelligible with both.
 It is not mutually intelligible with Mandarin or other varieties of Chinese such as Cantonese, Hokkien or Hakka.

 Religion

 Local people believe in Buddhism, Taoism, Catholicism and Protestantism.
 Jiaxing Catholic Church and Jiaxing Vincent Abbey are well-known Roman Catholic Churches in Jiaxing.